atlan-antillia/Tensorflow-Image-Segmentation-Cervical-Cell-Nucleus/README.md

 <li><a href="./src/TensorflowUNet3Plus.py">TensorflowUNet3Plus.py</a></li>
 <br>

-<li>2024/02/03: Updated Cervical-Cell-Nucleus-MaskDataset, and retrained and evaluated UNetMode Model by the new datatset. </li><br>
+<li>2024/02/03: Updated Cervical-Cell-Nucleus-MaskDataset, and retrained and evaluated UNet Model by the new datatset. </li><br>

 <h3>1.
 Dataset Citatioin</h3>